Best Towns in Ulster County NY:

 Walk over the Hudson River on the Walkway Over the Hudson State Historic Park.
 Connecting Highland, NY (Ulster County) to Poughkeepsie, NY (Dutchess County), this spectacular structure is listed on the National Register of Historic Places and is open year-round.

-Read my blog post highlighting the Walkway over the Hudson.
+Click here to read my article all about the Walkway over the Hudson.

 Ulster County for Animal Lovers